Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 enable the :ref:`wireless access point mode <red_brick_brick_settings_ap>` to directly connect from your smart phone or notebook to the RED Brick.

- * Enable GPU: Enables hardware acceleration for graphics.
+ * GPU: Enables hardware acceleration for graphics.
 If you enable this, some parts of the RAM are shared with the GPU.
 If you don't use HDMI we would recommend to disable the GPU.

- * Start Desktop Environment: Starting the desktop environment (LXDE) takes some time, if you don't use it you can disable it to save boot time
+ * Desktop Environment: Starting the desktop environment (LXDE) takes some time, if you don't use it you can disable it to save boot time

- * Start Web Server: The web server is necessary if you want to use web services on the RED Brick.
+ * Web Server: The web server is necessary if you want to use web services on the RED Brick.
 If enabled, it adds about 10 seconds to the boot time!

- * Show Splash Screen: If enabled, a splash screen is shown on startup (during the boot process of the Linux kernel).
+ * Splash Screen: If enabled, a splash screen is shown on startup (during the boot process of the Linux kernel).
 If disabled you can see the kernel messages.

- * Access Point Mode: If access point mode is enabled, you can configure the RED Brick to be an :ref:`access point in the settings tab <red_brick_brick_settings_ap>`.
+ * Access Point: If access point mode is enabled, you can configure the RED Brick to be an :ref:`access point in the settings tab <red_brick_brick_settings_ap>`.

 If you change the services and save the changes, the RED Brick will reboot